aslammaududy/booking-system/README.md

 ## Features

-- User management with authentication.
+- User management with authentication using Laravel Sanctum.
 - Booking and availability management.
-- GraphQL API for flexible data querying.
+- GraphQL API for flexible data querying, with a built-in GraphiQL interface for testing queries.
+- Custom password reset URL logic for seamless user experience.
 - Database migrations and seeding for easy setup.

 ## Requirements